IAA-ULB/MOCCa/docs/user-guide/wffile.md

         - spenergies    : double precision 1D array of dimension (nwn+nwp) that contains the diagonal matrix elements of the single-particle Hamiltonian in the Hartree-Fock basis
         - HFtransfo     : double precision rank 2 array of dimensions (nwn+nwp,nwn+nwp) that contains the unitary transformation from the spwfs stored in states and those in the Hartree-Fock basis; this transformation might be trivial.
+        - dispersions   : double precision 1D array of dimension (nwn+nwp) that contains dispersion of the single-particle hamiltonian
     -/wavefunctions/canbasis/
         - rho_can       : double precision 1D array of dimension (nwn+nwp) that contains the diagonal matrix elements of \rho in the canonical basis
         - cantransfo    : double precision rank 2 array of dimensions (nwn+nwp,nwn+nwp) that contains the unitary transformation from the spwfs stored in states